JoernBerkefeld/SFMC-boilerplate/README.md

 $ npm install --save-dev sfmc-boilerplate
 ```

-## setup
+## Usage

-it's all in its early stages for now.
-It offers these commands:

-- build-cloudpages
-- build-emails
-- build-all

-Run those in your terminal in the root of your project.
+run ``sfmc-build`` in the root of your project to see all available commands.

-### config files (email.json / cloudpage.json)
+## Config files (email.json / cloudpage.json)

-The file is used to specify loading order and other details for compiling your code.
+This required file is used to specify loading order and other details for compiling your code.
+Place it inside of each folder where you keep the source files for one email or one cloudpage.

 ```json
 {